s3krit/miniexec/README.md

 `miniexec` will then attempt to spawn a Docker container using the image specified for that job (or the global image), and execute the steps in that job.

+By default, miniexec will attempt to detect the [WorkDir](https://docs.docker.com/engine/reference/builder/#workdir) of the container - if this is not set, the WorkDir will be set to `/gitlab`.
+The contents of the working directory will also automatically be mounted inside the container to the WorkDir.

-It's likely that you *also* want to pass the contents of your current directory to some location inside that container.
-In the next example, we'll do exactly that.
-We'll mount the current working directory to the `/build` directory and cat README.md (the file you're reading right now!)
+You can mount additional directories using the `-b` flag.
+The following example will mount the current working directory to `/build` and echo `README.md` (the file you're reading right now!)

 ```
 miniexec -j miniexec-example-2 -b $PWD:/build